fgr1986/synoploss/README.md

 5. `optimization_benchmarking.py` can be optionally used for more detailed testing of a single model.

 6. Use the `GeneratePlots.ipynb` Jupyter notebook to create the figures in the paper.

+Reproducing other people's results and understanding other people's code is always challenging.
+Feel free to email us if you need help.